Sunday, 15 October 2017

 XIX Sunday after Pentecost

 The nineteenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-This year it is the fourth Sunday of September.
+This year it is the third Sunday of October.
 The Gospel pericopes contain the parable of the wedding feast from St. Matthew's Gospel with the sobering concluding words of the LORD Multi enim sunt vocati, pauci vero electi.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
-The Office hymn was Jam sol recedit igneus sung with the melody and Doxology of the Incarnation (Jesu tibi sit gloria...Qui natus etc).
-The antiphon on the Magnifcat was Adonai Domine for the Saturday before the fourth Sunday of September.
-After the collect of the feast a commemoration was sung of the preceding Office of Our Lady of Ransom.
-The Suffrage was omitted as were the Dominical preces at Compline.
-At Compline Te lucis was sung with the melody and Doxology of the Incarnation.
+The Office hymn was Jam sol recedit igneus.
+The antiphon on the Magnifcat was Lugebat autem Judam for the Saturday before the third Sunday of October.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Callistus and of St. Teresa.
+The Suffrage was omitted due to the double feasts as were the Dominical preces at Compline.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is A cunctis, the third collect is chosen by the Dean or Rector.
+The Gloria is sung, the second collect is of St. Teresa.
+Today there is no third collect.
 The Creed is sung and the preface is of the Blessed Trinity.

 Vespers are of the Sunday.
 The Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of the following feast of SS Cyprian and Justina followed by the Suffrage of the Saints.
-At Compline the Dominical preces are sung.
+After the collect of the Sunday commemorations are sung of the following feast of St. Hedwig and of St. Teresa.
+The Suffrage of the Saints is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal